Free SAT Tests Preparations with SAT questions and answers

 Choice D is incorrect because the text faults the claim for not considering certain key archaeological finds; it doesn’t suggest that the author’s claim is “unoriginal,” or imitative and lacking originality.

-Having wide knowledge of vocabularies with quick reading skills.
+I have a wide knowledge of vocabulary and quick reading skills.

 9th Question